Guiguerreiro39/siggn/packages/core/README.md

 ### `new Siggn<T>()`

-Creates a new message bus instance. `T` is a union type of all possible messages.
+Creates a new message bus instance.

+- `T`: A union type representing all possible messages.

 ### `publish(msg)`

 Publishes a message to all relevant subscribers.

+- `msg`: The message object to be published.
+It must conform to the `Msg` type.

 ### `subscribe(id, type, callback)`

-Subscribes a callback to a specific message type with a unique subscriber ID.
+Subscribes a callback to a specific message type.

+- `id`: A unique `SiggnId` (string) to identify the subscriber.
+- `type`: The `type` of the message to subscribe to.
+- `callback`: A function that executes when a message of the specified `type` is published.
+It receives the message as its only argument.

 ### `subscribeAll(id, callback)`

-Subscribes a callback to all message types with a unique subscriber ID.
-The callback will receive every message published on the bus.
+Subscribes a callback to all message types.

+- `id`: A unique `SiggnId` to identify the subscriber.
+- `callback`: A function that executes for every message published.
+It receives the message as its only argument.

 ### `unsubscribe(id)`

-Removes all subscriptions associated with a specific subscriber ID.
+Removes all subscriptions (specific and global) associated with a subscriber ID.

+- `id`: The `SiggnId` of the subscriber to remove.

+### `unsubscribeGlobal(id)`

+Removes a global subscription for a given subscriber ID.

+- `id`: The `SiggnId` of the global subscriber to remove.

 ### `make(id)`

 Returns a helper object with `subscribe`, `subscribeMany`, `subscribeAll`, and `unsubscribe` methods pre-bound to the provided ID.

-This is useful for encapsulating subscription logic within a component or service.
+- `id`: A `SiggnId` to pre-bind to the subscription methods.

 ### `subscribeMany(id, setup)`

-A convenience method to subscribe to multiple message types for a single ID.
+Subscribes to multiple message types for a single ID.

+- `id`: A `SiggnId` to identify the subscriber.
+- `setup`: A function that receives a `subscribe` helper to register multiple subscriptions under the same `id`.

-### `createChild<C>()`
+### `createClone<C>()`

-Creates a new, independent `Siggn` instance whose message types are a union of the parent's types and the new child-specific types `C`.
+Creates a new, independent `Siggn` instance that inherits the parent's message types and adds new ones.

+- `C`: A union type of additional message types for the new instance.

 ## License